Itsmearun1/Cosmetica/README.md

-Cosmetica - NNNW Website Clone
+Cosmetica - NNNOW Website Clone

 This project is a clone of a popular cosmetics website NNNW.com created using HTML, CSS, and JavaScript.
 It was a collaborative project.
 The purpose of this project is to showcase our front-end development skills by replicating the design and functionality of a real-world website.